Selim Ben Djemia

-Selim Ben Djemia (born 29 January 1989) is a professional footballer who plays for Spanish club CD Don Benito as a defender.
+Selim Ben Djemia (born 29 January 1989) is a former professional footballer who played as a defender.
 Born in France, he represented Tunisia at international level.

 Club career

 In 2007, Ben Djemia joined Italian side Genoa at the age of 18.
 On 23 June 2010, Serie B club Padova decided not to buy him outright; on the next day, he went to Frosinone on loan with option to co-own the player as part of Robert Gucher's deal.

 On 8 February 2017, Ben Djemia signed with Bulgarian club Vereya.

-On 10 February 2018, in the last day before the end of the transfer window for unattached players, Ben Djemia signed with Greek Superleague club Lamia, on a 6-month deal.
+On 10 February 2018, in the last day before the end of the transfer window for unattached players, Ben Djemia signed with Greek Superleague club Lamia, on a six-month deal.

+He joined Romanian club Dunărea Călărași in January 2019.

 International career

-Ben Djemia was named in Tunisia's international squad for their friendly match against South Korea on 28 May 2014, where he made his international debut in a 1–0 win.
+Ben Djemia was named in Tunisia's international squad for their friendly match against South Korea on 28 May 2014, in which he made his debut in their 1–0 win.